hachiko93/gaming4life2017/README.md

 3) About page - consists of a javascript google map with an imaginary location of the Gaming for Life headquarters and a "About us" text that might as well been in Chinese as nobody is really gonna read it.

 4) Contact page - This page allows the user to contact the Gaming for Life workforce.
 It sends a message to the specified mail address and a message to the user by using Clojure postal.core.

+To see the message that the workforce received login to the gmail account with these credentials:

+    email: clojureapp123@gmail.com
+    password: klozurapp123

 5) Products page - lists all of the products from the database, sorting them by name.
 User can also filter only games, consoles of other gaming equipment and search for a specific pattern in the name.
 All the products can be added to the user cart.